my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 WebTunnelAgent /config=c:\\path\to\WebTunnelAgent.properties
 ```

+### Connecting Trough a HTTP Proxy

+In some environments it may be required to connect to the macchina.io REMOTE server
+via a HTTP proxy.
+This can be done by providing the address of the proxy server
+on in the configuration file, using the `http.proxy.host` and `http.proxy.port`
+settings, or alternatively combining both in `http.proxy.url`.
+Proxy credentials can be specified with `http.proxy.username` and `http.proxy.password`.
+See the [configuration section](#configuring-webtunnelagent) for more information.

 ### Running WebTunnelAgent as Daemon

 On Linux and macOS systems, `WebTunnelAgent` can be run as a daemon.